-- Check that the numbers have been stored correctly, by using the Phonebook Search feature. - Re-store the number, if necessary.
+- Check that the number has been stored correctly, by using the Phonebook Search feature. - · Re-store the number, if necessary.

-If the above guidelines do not enable you to solve the problem, take a note of:
+If the above guidelines do not help you to solve the problem, take a note of:

 - The model and serial numbers of your phone

 - Your warranty details

 - A clear description of the problem